-For a start, policies need to give students who are blind or have low vision a framework to seek appropriate assistance.
-And every staff member needs to be aware of those policies.
-This can include things like appointing a disability coordinator or liaison officer and offering information such as enrolment forms in accessible formats.
+For a start, policies need to give students who are blind or have low vision, a framework to seek appropriate assistance, and every staff member needs to be aware of those policies.
+This can include things like: appointing a disability coordinator or liaison officer, and offering information such as enrollment forms in accessible formats.
 The best way to properly accommodate the needs of any blind or low vision student is to follow the ACHIEVE endeavour.

 One important area to note is staff should keep written records of discussions, negotiations and resolutions made with each individual student.
 The student will also need a copy in their preferred format (such as Braille or audio).
 These notes could cover areas such as:

 - The format(s) in which texts are required.